 You might recall seeing a similar type of situation with certain ketones and aldehydes, where a ketone is in equilibrium between a “keto-” form and an “enol” form which are themselves structural isomers of each other.
-We called that keto-enol tautomerism. (click here to see an example or click on this link
+We called that keto-enol tautomerism. hover here to see an example or click on this link

 The equilibrium between the linear and cyclic form of 5-hydroxy pentanal (above) is a different type of tautomerism we call ring-chain tautomerism.

 3. Ring-Chain Tautomerism In Glucose: The “Pyranose” Form